hiphopconnect/musicup/package/usr/share/doc/music-up/README.md

 result, I decided to build **MusicUp**, focusing on ease of use and customization.
 Scanning is a feature I may consider adding in the future, but for now, manual input is still a reliable option.

-Currently, I have only tested the Linux desktop version, specifically on Linux Mint.
+**MusicUp** is currently available and tested on:
+- **Linux Desktop** (specifically tested on Linux Mint)
+- **Android** (mobile version available)

 ## Contributing

+**MusicUp** is currently developed as a personal project.
+While the source code is publicly visible for educational purposes, the project is not accepting external contributions at this time.

-Contributions are welcome!
-If you have ideas or improvements, feel free to fork the repository and submit a pull request.
-Make sure to follow best practices when contributing.
+If you have suggestions or feedback, please feel free to contact the author directly.

 ## Project Background